flowground/amazonaws-com-cognito-idp-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### ForgotPassword
-### Calling this API causes a message to be sent to the end user with a confirmation code that is required to change the user's password.
+> Calling this API causes a message to be sent to the end user with a confirmation code that is required to change the user's password.
 For the <code>Username</code> parameter, you can use the username or user alias.
 If a verified phone number exists for the user, the confirmation code is sent to the phone number.
 Otherwise, if a verified email exists, the confirmation code is sent to the email.
 If neither a verified phone number nor a verified email exists, <code>InvalidParameterException</code> is thrown.
-To use the confirmation code for resetting the password, call .
+To use the confirmation code for resetting the password, call .<br/>

 #### Input Parameters
 * `Action` - _required_